-The children's learning is extremely well supported through the provision of an excellent range toys and resources and a well-planned, interesting environment and interaction with supported staff who enable children to learn through play.
+The children's learning is extremely well supported through the provision of an excellent range toys and resources and a well-planned, interesting environment and interaction with supportive staff who enable children to learn through play.
+The rooms are bright and welcoming and are organised very well to meet the needs of all the children.
+All toys and resources are easily accessible to the children.
+Free-flow planning is effective and children are able to make excellent choice of activities both indoors and outdoors.

 There is an excellent balance of adult-led and child-initiated activities.
 Children enjoy a variety of interesting activities both indoors and outdoors, including natural materials, such as leaves and wood.
-They are also able to experience using real tools as they enjoy their wood work session.
-Children also have very good opportunities to develop their physical skills, through exercises such as running and kicking balls, riding on bikes and scooters, building, balancing on beams.
+Staff have undertake forest school training from which the children benefit greatly from the experiences of visiting the woods, going on nature walks and developing their listening skills as they listen to the different sound they may hear around them.
+The forest school activities are skilfully linked the areas of learning and the early learning goals.
+However, this could be enhanced even further by introducing more of the forest school ideas in the outdoor play area.
+Children also have very good opportunities to develop their physical skills, through exercises such as running and kicking balls, riding on bikes and scooters, building, balancing on beams or playing in the adventure play area.
 Children are able to negotiate their way around the indoor and outdoor space confidently and avoided crashing into each other, showing their understanding of how to behave in ways that are safe for themselves and others.
+They have coped well, with the reduce space of that of the spacious church hall they were used to.
 Children enjoy activities such as cooking which help them in developing their understanding of problem solving, reasoning and numeracy, which are extremely useful skills for their future lives.
-Children enjoy playing with construction toys sand and water.
+Children enjoy playing with interactive white board, construction toys sand and water.
+They play a strong roll in their learning and respond to challenge with great enthusiasm and are encouraged to offer their ideas.
 They show enthusiasm and enjoyment as they happily take part in planned activities.
 Children looking at books and listening attentively at story time help to build their concentration and their interest in reading.
 Children enjoy the experience of using early writing materials, art and craft or using their imagination and creative skills during imaginative play.
 Children are developing their communication skills as staff spend time talking to them.
-Staff use effective openended guestioning, during play to help children think critically, such as, 'what do you think is going to happen next?'
+Staff use effective openended questioning, during play to help children think critically, such as, "what do you think is going to happen next?"
 They are encouraged to ask questions and develop their confidence in participating in conversations.
 Activities such as group tasks help to build children's confident and self-esteem and to communication well with others.
 Children are encouraged to sustain involvement and persevere with a task.
 Children are making strong progress in their learning and development.
 Children are learning about the wider society through using a comprehensive range of resources that promote diversity.
-These include having fun in reading quietly in the temple created for the culture corner or imaginative play in the igloo.
+These include having fun in learning another language or celebrating other festivals.